pydemo/databuddy/README.md

 - history of values for each argument
 - cleanup all other databases but Oracle
 - more templates and better templates hierarchy
+- init templates to open session for "New Session"

 #Does it work?
 yes, with some quirks and only for Oracle.